Structural Integrity Assessment of Assets

 4. Review of Defects identified during ILI (in-Line inspection)

-• d.
-Potential for defect growth
+• Potential for defect growth

 5. Location Overview